 1998 – 2016

 The logo was updated after SAS became a co-founder of Star Alliance.
-The designers achieved simplicity and clarity by removing associations with Denmark, Sweden, and Norway flags.
+The designers achieved simplicity and clarity by removing associations with the flags of Denmark, Sweden, and Norway.
 The colorful palette was replaced with a restrained combination of black, white, and blue.
 Blue is associated with travel, as it has taken on a pleasant shade of the sky or ocean.
 This color is represented as a square.
 Its harmonious shape evokes a sense of balance and complements the “SAS” abbreviation inside.
 The letters are traditionally in bold italics, creating a sense of rapid flight.

 The phrase “Scandinavian Airlines” conveys a different impression.
 The thin, sans-serif letters look strict and concise, demonstrating the company’s seriousness, reliability, and high professionalism.
 However, the font is slightly elongated and has many smooth curves.
 This style reflects dynamism and modernity, showing that the airline strives for progress and keeps up with new trends in the aviation industry.